undancer/new-astro-app/packages/astrowind/README.md

     list:
       isEnabled: true
-      pathname: 'blog' # Blog main path, you can change this to "articles" (/articles)
+      pathname: blog # Blog main path, you can change this to "articles" (/articles)
       robots:
         index: true

     category:
       isEnabled: true
-      pathname: 'category' # Category main path /category/some-category, you can change this to "group" (/group/some-category)
+      pathname: category # Category main path /category/some-category, you can change this to "group" (/group/some-category)
       robots:
         index: true

     tag:
       isEnabled: true
-      pathname: 'tag' # Tag main path /tag/some-tag, you can change this to "topics" (/topics/some-category)
+      pathname: tag # Tag main path /tag/some-tag, you can change this to "topics" (/topics/some-category)
       robots:
         index: false